kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/networking_basics.md

 Here our pod routes this curl request internally to the cntr-httpd container.

 **Question:** If our pod had several other containers, then how would our pod know which container to route the curl request to?
-**Answer:** Our yaml file specifies which port each container is listening on (if any).
+**Answer:** Our yaml descriptor specifies which port each container is listening on (if any).
 Therefore our pod knows that requests destined to port 80 should be routed to cntr-httpd container.